getredash/website/src/pages/kb/open-source/dev-guide/setup.md

 pip install -r requirements.txt -r requirements_dev.txt
 ```

 (We recommend installing them in a virtualenv.
-For using some data source types, you need to install additional dependencies from requirements_all_ds.txt.)
+For certain data source types you
+need to install additional dependencies from `requirements_all_ds.txt`.)

 ### Node.js Packages